Jubatian/rrpge-spec/specs/mix_arch.rst

 The Sample bit offset afterwards is incremented by the Sample bit width, then, if the low 5 bits wrapped, the Source input register is shifted left by 32.

-Sample expansion is performed by copying the sample repeatedely into the lower bits until all bits are filled.
+Sample expansion is performed by copying the sample repeatedly into the lower bits until all bits are filled.
 For example a 6 bit input is expanded as
 follows: ::